mpv-player/mpv/DOCS/man/input.rst

         new playlist, even if the internal playlist was not empty before running this command.)

-    The third argument is an insertion index, used only by the ``insert-at`` action.
-    When used with those actions, the new playlist will be inserted at the index position in the internal playlist, or appended to the end if index is less than 0 or greater than the size of the internal playlist.
-This argument will be ignored for all other actions.
-This argument was added in mpv 0.38.0.
+    The third argument is a numeric index (0-based).
+For ``insert``, the loaded playlist is inserted starting at the given position, or appended if out of range.
+For ``replace``, entries starting at that position are replaced; any excess loaded entries are appended.
+The default value ``-1`` means no specific position.

 ``playlist-clear``
     Clear the playlist, except the currently played file.